Cross-Sector Impact Grants

 • One public-facing activity must be a public event, meaning that the activity is open to and marketed to anyone who wishes to come.
 This could be an in-person or virtual concert, exhibit, workshop, screening, or other event.
 It can be free or have an admission charge.

-• The second activity may also be public or may be for a targeted group/non-public audience such as a business group, university students/faculty, nursing homes, K-12 school students, patients/care providers, etc.
+• The second activity may also be public or may be for a targeted group/non-public audience such as a business group, university students/faculty, nursing homes, K-12 school students, or patients/care providers, etc.

 • At least one of these activities must be an educational or community engagement event that provides context or deeper understanding of the arts experience or project.
 Examples that would meet this requirement include a virtual or in-person master class or workshop, live Q&A and interview with artist or other persons facilitating the project, a demonstration, or a post-event conversation.